minima-global/minidocs/docs/runanode/securefunds.md

 However, to create a truly secure solution it is imperative that the private keys are NEVER online EVER.
 This can be achieved by using an offline device to sign your transactions.

-This method involves:
+This setup involves:
-1. initially creating your node on an offline device,
+1. Creating your node for the first time on an offline device,
 2. wiping your private keys from the node,
-3. backing up and restoring the keyless backup to an online device
+3. backing up and restoring the keyless backup to an online device,
+4. restoring the private keys to the offline device
+5. locking the node with a password - this prevents you needing to input the seed phrase to unlock and sign your transactions.

+You will be able to see your wallet addresses and receive funds as normal on the online device.

+To transact:
-4. Creating and posting your transactions on your online device, and using your offline device to sign
+1. Create your transactions on your online device
+2. Export the transaction and transfer it to the offline device
+3. Sign the transaction on your offline device, providing the password used to lock the node
+4. Export the signed transaction and transfer it to the online device
+5. Post your transaction on your online device

 ### Setup